Suabyak/MSI/README.md

-Repository to store code fo Artificial Intelligence classes
+Repository to store code for Artificial Intelligence classes